GRACE

 Commandment #9: Perjury

-refers to answering or testifying in court.
-"Your neighbor" refers
+which refers to answering or testifying in court.
+"Your neighbor"

 This commandment prohibits false testimony in court.
 The judicial